Bubble Boy (film): Plot

 Jimmy is picked up by Pushpop, an Indian ice cream truck driver, who hits a cow on the road.
-Pushpop is devastated, but Jimmy insults his beliefs, causing Pushpop to angrily force Jimmy to continue on foot.
+Pushpop is devastated, but Jimmy insults his Hindu beliefs, causing Pushpop to angrily force Jimmy to continue on foot.
 Winning $500 in a mud wrestling competition, Jimmy pays taxi driver Pappy for a ride, but is cornered by the cult members.
 He slips away during the group's skirmish with the freaks and Slim's gang.
 After Pappy appears to have died at the wheel, Jimmy tries to call Chloe from a gas station in New York, only to reach her fiancé Mark, who rudely convinces him that Chloe does not love him.
 Discouraged, Jimmy intends to return home with his parents, but encouragement and an opening provided by his father Morton allows him to escape on a plane piloted by Pappy's twin brother Pippy.

 When Pippy seemingly dies over Niagara Falls, Jimmy survives the fall and arrives at the church in time to stop the wedding.
 Abandoning his bubble suit, he embraces and kisses Chloe before collapsing.
+Jimmy's parents rush in along with the cultists, freaks, and Slim's crew.
 At Morton's insistence, Mrs. Livingston confesses that he had developed an immune system when he was four and has been perfectly fine all along.
 She had kept him isolated only due to her overprotective nature.

 Jimmy and Chloe are married with all the people encountered during his adventure in attendance.
-Recognized as the former "Wildfire," Mrs. Livingston re-embraces her rebellious side and prepares to depart with Slim on his bike along with Morton.
-Jimmy and Chloe discover Pippy and Pappy – both of whom merely fell asleep instead of dying – as they ride off to begin their honeymoon.
+Recognized as the former "Wildfire," Mrs. Livingston re-embraces her rebellious side and prepares to depart with Slim on his bike along with Morton. the Bright and Shiny cult embrace Pushpop as their new leader, and Jimmy and Chloe discover Pippy and Pappy – both of whom merely fell asleep instead of dying – along with their paramour, Poonani, as they ride off to begin their honeymoon.